cresencio/nuevo/README.md

 5. Run the `gulp` command.

-At this point the initials tasks will be run and a new window should open in your browser.
+At this point the initials tasks will be run and a webserver should be running at <a href=" http://localhost:8000" target="_blank"> http://localhost:8000</a>.

 Time to get to work!